deib-polimi/cpim-library/README.md

 MessageQueue Service

 The service uses a JMS connection MessageQueue and specifies a JMS resource associated with each message queue you want to use as specified in queue.xml , recall that the CPIM via JNDI .
 The steps to configure Glassfish in order to use the service are therefore the following :

 • create a JMS Connection
 • create JMS resources as there are so many message queues used by the application.

-This solution is obviously designed for deployment in local as the number and type of queue that the application uses , and thus in particular the number of JNDI resources from the budgeting, it should be known only at runtime by the application itself .
+This solution is obviously designed for deployment in local as the number and type of queue that the application uses , and thus in particular the number of JNDI resources to create, it should be known only at runtime by the application itself .
 Soon we will attempt to provide a more general solution.

 Memcache Service